The Perceptual Speed & Accuracy Assessment has been replaced with the Clerical Speed & Accuracy Aptitude Test

 Want more information about this test?
 Get it now.
 Please complete the request form on the MORE INFO & BUY TEST tab and we’ll reply promptly.

 Not the perfect fit?
 No problem.
 We have many similar tests to choose from.
-See alternatives in the BASIC SKILLS & ON-THE-JOB SKILLS: Clerical & Administrative Skills category section of our site.
+See alternatives in the Clerical & Administrative Skills category section of our site,

 This assessment is a ‘clerical’ tool designed to decision making, reading speed and the ability to accurately compare data lists.
 Use it to assess applicants’ suitability for clerical, warehousing, financial and inventory control positions.
 Use the Search function (upper right) to find similar tests including the General Clerical Test and Basic Skills Tests.